LachezarLalov/ConsoleGame-RockPaperScissors/README.md

-# RockPaperScissorsByLL
+# RockPaperScissors Game in C# Console
-  Console game - Rock Paper Scissors.
+by Lachezar Lalov

 ## Project goals
   The project recreate the well known game in console variant.
 Player is playing against computer.